averj/Modal.js/README.md

 Modal.js
 ========

-Simplest jQuery Modal plugin using CSS and Javascript
+Modal.js is a extremely simple jQuery plugin used to make modal's simple.
+This is made entirley out of CSS and Javascript, you can find an example below on how to put this to use.

 Usage:
 ======